ams-builds/loop-builder/README.md

 - "Am I already running a loop?"

 The skill triggers on its own; you don't need to invoke it by name.

-## License

-Feel free to use, modify, and redistribute.